MakeMeSenpai/Ant_World/README.md

 - reorganize pages
     - [] reevaluate the value of certain pages, can they be mixed? should they no longer exist? (post note: music goes into art, maybe add hobbies page, remove bio and music)
     - [] create todo plan for all pages under "coming soon" in order to finish this website one page at a time.
-    - [] protect your work, and optimize the website via lighthouse and research.
+    - [x] protect your work, and optimize the website via lighthouse and research.

 ### Potential Features:
-- Whiteboard playground
-    - [x] TRY: play with white board applications to see how they work and how to implement a simple whiteboard
-    - [] ~~IF: you can successfully create items on the whiteboard, and elements. recreate portfolio from scratch using this format~~
-    - [x] ELSE: redesign portfolio
+- nothing here... yet!

 ### Previous Updates:
+- 0.9.6
+    - updated pages to meet lighthouse expectations.
+Getting a score of 95+
+    - add robots.txt to create page access permissions
+    - optimize photos, loading times, and outside likes using: noopener, webp, etc.

 - 0.7.5
     - Adjusted so available on all devices
     - created simple hamburger menu for navigation for the page